Assabu, Hokkaido: History

 In 1869, Assabu briefly fell under the control of shogunate loyalists during the occupation of Hokkaido by forces loyal to the Tokugawa family led by general Enomoto Takeaki.
 It was returned to the control of the Matsumae feudal clan in the same year after the rebellion in Hokkaido was quashed by the new Meiji Emperor.
 During this conflict, Tate castle was assaulted by Meiji forces and destroyed.

-In 1871, the Matsumae clan’s control over their march territories in Hokkaido was dissolved and in 1872, Hokkaido was designated for colonisation and the area administered by the colonial office.
-In 1906, two village districts in the area were merged receiving the official designation of Assabu-chou.
+In 1871, the Matsumae clan's control over their march territories in Hokkaido was dissolved and in 1872, Hokkaido was designated for colonisation and the area administered by the colonial office.
+In 1906, two village districts in the area were merged, receiving the official designation of Assabu-chou.

-The Assabu yakuba (town council organisation) rejected a merger proposal with the neighbouring Esashi municipality in 2005.
+The Assabu Yakuba (town council organization) rejected a merger proposal with the neighbouring Esashi municipality in 2005.
 Esashi is thought to be financially less well off than Assabu.

 At the end of July 2006, Assabu townsfolk cooked what was locally called the world's largest potato croquette.
 Measuring 2.1 meters in diameter and 320 kilograms in weight the behemoth emerged from 180 kilograms of potatoes, and vast quantities of fried minced meat and onions covered with wheat flour and eggs.
 A crane was used to dip the mix into a vat containing 252 litres of cooking oil.
 Cooking time was just eight minutes.
 The croquette was divided into 1,300 servings at a local festival.
 Every year, a similar-sized potato croquette is made at the local festival held at the end of July.

-In July 2007, Assabu town is planning to make the world's largest slushy-ice alcoholic drink using locally brewed Shochu.
+Transportation

+Assabu is an hour's drive by car from Hakodate and 15 minutes from Esashi.
+Other transport links include a road from Yakumo on the east coast and a bus to Esashi.
+The bus to Shin-Hakodate Hokuto Station, the northern terminal of the Hokkaido Shinkansen, takes around 50 minutes.
+The drive to Sapporo, Hokkaido's largest city, takes four and a half hours on the toll expressway and six hours on toll-free highways.